MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitaddelements.md

 ---

 ## -description

-The AcxFactoryCircuitAddElements function adds elements to an existing or new TBD? circuit.
+The AcxFactoryCircuitAddElements function adds elements to an existing circuit factory.

 ## -parameters